-In light of the interest rate increases in 2022 and high inflation, SCB reported a lower pre-tax profit of €444 million for 2022, compared with €533 million for 2021.
+In light of the interest rate increases in 2022 and higher inflation, SCB reported a lower pretax profit of €444 million for 2022, compared with €533 million for 2021.
 That profit was fully transferred to its German holding company under the existing profit and loss transfer agreement.
-SCB's local GAAP pretax income was hurt by a decrease in net interest and net fee and commission income to €1,015 million and €163 million in 2022 from 2021 (€1,045 million and €182 million respectively).
-The decline was mostly driven by the higher interest and fee expenses the bank had to pay, while interest income only slightly increased as most of the loans are at fixed rates which leads to slower repricing on the asset side.
-Moreover, a delay in delivery of new cars put pressure on asset margins as contracts based on lower interest rates only were booked in 2022, when interest rates have already increased on the market.
-Further, SCL contributed €93.3 million (2021: €108.7 million) to SCB's earnings from profit transfer agreements in 2022.
-Operating expenses increased only moderately to €803 million in 2022 (2021: €779 million) and loan loss provisions of €112 million stood slightly below the previous year (2021: €134 million), but were higher than the pre-pandemic levels.
+SCB's local GAAP pretax income was hurt by a decrease in net interest and net fee and commission income to €1,015 million and €163 million in 2022, respectively, from €1,045 million and €182 million in 2021, respectively.
+The decline was mostly driven by the higher interest the bank had to almost immediately pay to its customers for funding its lending business, while its fixed-rate loans only repriced at a slower speed.
+Operating expenses increased only moderately to €803 million in 2022 (2021: €779 million) and loan loss provisions of €112 million stood slightly below the previous year (2021: €134 million).

-For 2023, we expect SCB's profitability to remain largely stable, driven by a positive impact on net interest income owing to volume growth and higher rates, that will be mitigated by higher interest expenses on deposits and other capital market funding as well as higher operating expenses due to inflationary pressure.
+For 2023, we expect SCB's profitability to decline owing to the aforementioned slower repricing of its loan book against quickly rising refinancing costs.
+However, in 2024, we anticipate these effects to moderate, driven by a positive impact on net interest income owing to volume growth and higher rates, albeit interest expenses on deposits and other capital market funding will continue to rise.
+Operating expenses will remain strained by inflationary pressure.

-Exhibit 7

-Profitability remains above the average of German banks

-In € million, German GAAP
+Profitability remains above the average of German banks In € million, German GAAP